justeattakeaway/pie/packages/components/pie-tag/README.md

 ## pie-tag

 `pie-tag` is a Web Component built using the Lit library.
+A tag is a small visual element used to represent and categorize information within a user interface.

 This component can be easily integrated into various frontend frameworks and customized through a set of properties.